-ARABIC 1ST LANGUAGE Examination board: CIE
+ARABIC 1ST LANGUAGE

 Syllabus: Arabic First Language

 Candidates should be first language Arabic speakers.

 The main aims of the syllabus are to enable students to communicate accurately, appropriately and effectively in writing Arabic; to enable students to understand and respond appropriately to what they read; to encourage students to enjoy and appreciate the variety of language.